percona/everest-doc/docs/use/database_view.md

 The **Backups** tab lists all the backups created for the database.
 This includes the exact date and time when each backup was taken, providing you with a clear overview of the backup history for the database.

-Click the ellipsis (...) menu next to the database and you can:
+From the ellipsis (...) menu next to the database you can:

 - [Restore the backup to database](../use/RestoreBackup.md#RestoreBackup).